California Rape Laws

 If you've been charged with rape or a related sex crime, it may not seem like you have many options.
 However, it's important to understand that you're considered innocent until the prosecution meets the burden to prove its case beyond a reasonable doubt.
-Which is why it's critical to have an experienced criminal defense attorney in your corner.
-Speak with one today and receive a free initial evaluation of your case.
+Which is why it's critical to have an experienced California criminal defense attorney in your corner.